OpenDataPoint/meesho_api/README.md

   ```
 ## Contributing 🤝
 We welcome feedback and contributions!
 To suggest improvements:
-1. Open an issue on our repository (link TBD).
+1. Open an issue on our repository.
 2. Submit a pull request with your changes.
-3. Follow our code of conduct (TBD).
+3. Follow our code of conduct .

 ## Important Notes 📝
 - All endpoints expect query parameters as specified.